 But as I keep saying insight is not really enough to produce change.
 We also have to take appropriate action.
 The intellectual understanding has to be followed by some experiential action.
 A dream will always tell us what to do but often our ego gets in the way and we find ourselves on misleading paths.

-In this dream snippet, I had to make an effort to get in touch with my sensitivity, which in turn helped flower some of my more intuitive abilities in time.
+In this dream snippet, I had to make an effort to get in touch with my sensitivity, which in turn helped flower some of my more intuitive abilities albeit it took some time.
 I also had to set better boundaries with my parents and family, which at the time was not an easy thing to do.

 It is important to not dismiss objects within dreams as just being scenery as sometimes they can reveal some important aspects of our inner worlds.